FrancisCrickInstitute/network_invsync/README.md

 # Network InvSync Python Script - Verify ISE and YAML Inventories are Synchronised

-network_wrmem.py uses a NAPALM & NetMiko Task to commit the command 'copy running-config startup-config' to Network nodes defined in the -y CLI argument.
-The -y argument accepts either a YAML host or group argument.
+*network_invsync.py* uses an ISE API request to get a list of Network Devices.
+It also uses NORNIR to get a list of Network Devices configured in the YAML Inventory.
+A Python DIFF operations is used to compare the lists and post the differences to Slack.

 ## Requirements
 ```